Electroconvulsive therapy (ECT)

 Prescription of ECT.jpg

-Electroconvulsive therapy (ECT) is not a treatment of last resort.
-Indeed, it is of concern that some contemporary patients have been significantly depressed for several years before being prescribed ECT.
+ECT is not a treatment of last resort.
+Indeed, it is of concern that patients may have been significantly depressed for several years before ECT is considered.

 Log in to see options tailored to you